Research ( full-time, part-time)

-Biomedical science explores the processes of disease, from the molecular and cellular to the organ and organism level.
-You will be joining the Biomedical Research Group, which specialises in the molecular and cellular mechanisms underpinning the pathogenesis and aetiology of a range of human diseases, which also extend to interests in veterinary pathologies.
-Diseases we focus on include cardiovascular diseases, diabetes, cancer, inflammatory and immune diseases, and diseases of infection.
-We offer PhDs in specific subjects such as microbiology, immunology or molecular biology.
+Biomedical Science explores the processes of disease, from the molecular and cellular to the organ and organism level.
+You will be joining the Biomedical Research Group, which specialises in the molecular and cellular mechanisms underpinning the pathogenesis and aetiology of mammalian diseases, such as rheumatoid arthritis, cancer, myeloproliferative diseases, inflammation, thrombosis, tumorigenesis, vascular injury, and diabetes.
+We also have interests in G-protein coupled receptor signalling, the genetics of antibiotic resistance, virulence and evolution of bacteria.

 The scientific facilities available to you comprise of two tissue culture laboratories, a molecular biology research laboratory and a full microbiology suite.
 Our advanced laboratory equipment and techniques include tissue culture with many different cell lines, cell transfection, flow cytometry, PCR (standard and real time), protein (SDS page, western blotting), ChIP Seq, fluorescence confocal microscopy and bioinformatics.

-There will also be the opportunity to present your work and represent us at internal, national and international scientific conferences, and you will be fully immersed in the group’s research activities.
-We also encourage cross-discipline interaction with other research groups in the university.
+There will be opportunities to present your work and represent us at internal, national and international scientific conferences, and you will be fully immersed in the group’s research activities.
+We also encourage cross-discipline interaction with other research groups in our University.

 Our supervisory staff are recognised experts in their field.
 Their research expertise includes:

 The Faculty of Science & Engineering is one of the largest of the four faculties at Anglia Ruskin University.
 Whether you choose to study with us full-time or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, BSc, MSc, PhD or professional doctorate.